AllanOricil/salesforce-schema-builder/README.md

 <img src="https://drive.google.com/uc?id=15LvELxLWXVyTCusoC8E0orZR1blm7ZRA" width="600px"></img>

-You can see the error message clicking on the `Show Output` button to see the errors.
+You can see the error message clicking on the `Show Output`.
+It displays exactly what you would have seen on the `Deploy Status` page on the Setup.

 <img src="https://drive.google.com/uc?id=12_34OqZGNtxPYY2jVr02qN05LnUqxrcP" width="1200px"></img>

 # How to Deploy to a different Environment

-Change the defaultusername again with the following command.
+Change the defaultusername with the following command.

 ```
 sfdx force:config:set defaultusername=me@myhub.org -g